-The business equipment protection program (BEPP) offers peace of mind that you're fully covered if there's an issue with a purchase – like the seller commits fraud or otherwise deliberately misrepresents the item, for example.
+The eBay Business Equipment Purchase Protection program (BEPP) offers peace of mind that you’re fully covered if there’s an issue with a purchase, such as a seller committing fraud or otherwise deliberately misrepresenting an item.

-Since items in the business equipment category can often be of significant value, all eligible items sold on eBay Business for at least $1,000 are covered by BEPP free of charge.
+Since items in the business equipment category are often valuable, all eligible items sold on eBay Business for at least $1,000 are covered by BEPP free of charge.

 If you buy an eligible item for $1,000 or more, you’re automatically covered in the following situations:

 - You paid for an eligible item but didn’t receive it

 - You paid a deposit on an eligible item but didn’t receive it

 - You paid for and received an eligible item that you can’t legally own because:

 - It’s subject to an undisclosed or unknown lien